travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 ## Custom PHP configuration

-The easiest way to customize PHP's configuration is by using `phpenv config-add` to add a custom config file with your configuration directives:
+The easiest way to customize PHP's configuration is to use `phpenv config-add` to add a custom config file with your configuration directives:

     before_script: phpenv config-add myconfig.ini